 - Stop capture

-If you would like to use a synthetic ABR packet capture and Wireshark, you can check out my ABR Lab post here.
+If you would like to use a synthetic ABR packet capture and Wireshark, join my Patreon where you can access this and many other lab exercises.

 Advantages of ABR